Canon 100D vs 7D Mark II

 |117 x 91 x 69 mm, 407 g||149 x 112 x 78 mm, 910 g|

 Body comparison: Canon 100D vs 7D Mark II

 An illustration of the physical size and weight of the Canon 100D and the Canon 7D II is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 100D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is considerably larger (57 percent) than the Canon 100D.
 Moreover, the 7D Mark II is substantially heavier (124 percent) than the 100D.
 It is noteworthy in this context that the 7D Mark II is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.